 19 Best Egg Laying Chicken Breeds: With Name and Pictures

-Are you searching for some best egg laying chicken breeds for your backyard farm?
-If that is the case, then this guide will help you find the few best chickens for eggs with their pictures and name.
+Are you searching for some best egg-laying chicken breeds for your backyard farm?
+If that is the case, this guide will help you find the few best chickens for eggs with their pictures and names.

-Every poultry farmer wants to rear chickens that will lay as many eggs as possible on a daily basis.
+Every poultry farmer wants to rear chickens that will lay as many eggs as possible daily.
 For every farmer to achieve this, they must choose the right chicken breed.

-However, this doesn’t happen automatically or miraculously: farmers must play their role of ensuring they provide the hen with a conducive environment and all the essentials they require.
+However, this doesn’t happen automatically or miraculously: farmers must ensure they provide the hen with a conducive environment and all the required essentials.

-Your chicken must feed well, have a safe and comfortable nesting space, and be provided with the right temperature for them to lay eggs appropriately.
-Eggs are the cheapest source of protein and hence are highly sought after, hence rearing an egg laying chicken can be a lucrative project.
+Your chicken must feed well, have a safe and comfortable nesting space, and be provided with the right temperature to lay eggs appropriately.
+People highly seek eggs because they are the cheapest source of protein.
+Hence, rearing an egg-laying chicken can be a lucrative project.

-Chicken is a common meat worldwide and tops the list of the most eaten meat in America.
-Now, if you want to raise egg laying chicken, you must be worried about choosing the best chicken breed.
+Chicken is a common meat worldwide and tops the list of the most-eaten meat in America.
+If you want to raise egg-laying chickens, you must focus on choosing the best breed.

 Also read: Black Chicken Eggs: Real or Fake ‘Let’s Find Out’?

-There are numerous best egg laying chicken breeds, so you should stick around to know which one to select from the list.
-Below we have provided 19 best chickens that lays lots of eggs:
+There are many best egg-laying chicken breeds, so you should stick around to know which one to select from the list.
+Below, we have provided 19 best chickens that lay lots of eggs:

 1. Leghorn Chicken